matt24smith/CurriculumMaps/docs/cmaps_db_setup.md

 # Database Config
 Set up a MySQL database (InnoDB) with the following configuration.
 MariaDB was used as the development MySQL implementation.
-It was chosen for widespread community adaptation, documentation, and is open source.
+It was chosen for widespread community adoption, documentation, and is open source.

     CREATE DATABASE cmaps;
     GRANT ALL PRIVILEGES ON cmaps.* TO 'cmapsproject'@'%' IDENTIFIED BY 'somepassword' WITH GRANT OPTION;